Personally identifiable information is information, such as your name, e-mail address or mailing address, that can be used to uniquely identify you.

 You can visit our site and use many of our services without telling us who you are or revealing any personal information about yourself to us.
 It is only when you enter details to contact us or place an order that will you be asked to provide us with personally identifiable information.

 When you fill in these forms, you need to complete certain fields (some are required and some are optional).
-The only third parties who may from time to time have access to this information are our third party providers working on our behalf – we do not share the information with third parties for any other reason,
+The only third parties who may from time to time have access to this information are our third party providers working on our behalf – we do not share the information with third parties for any other reason.
+We will use your email address to communicate with you, but you can unsubscribe from our mailing list at any time simply by clicking the unsubscribe button at the bottom of our emails or by contacting us by email or phone.

 We collect anonymous information when people use our site, even if they have not entered their personal details.
 We will not share any anonymous information about your use of our site with third parties if we know that this information will be linked with your personally identifiable information obtained from another source.